calnix/stakingPro/Documentation/ContractExplanations.md

 - once `vault.endTime` is a non-zero value, users would not be able to stake anymore
 - however user can continue to claim rewards and unstake at their leisure

-Upon calling activateCooldown(), the creation NFTs are unlocked, allowing the creator to create new vaults.

-### endVaults() [!!!]
+### endVaults()

-- endVaults() is called when the vault's end time is reached and the weight of its staked assets must be removed from the system; so they do not accrue rewards nor dilute the rewards of the other active vaults
+- endVaults() is called when the vault's end time is reached and the weight of its staked assets must be removed from the system
+- this prevents assets from accruing rewards and diluting the rewards of the other active vaults
-- this is necessary as there is no automated manner for this to occur without drift
+- this is necessary as there is no automated manner for this to occur
 - currently this is callable by anyone, with no access control restrictions
 - vault's staked assets are removed from the system
 - global boosted balances are also decremented

 The expectation is that we call endVaults() on all the vaults that have come to an end, via script.

-[!!!]: confirm that _udpateVaultsAndAccounts() is failing after endtime. consider a removed check?

 ## 6. Updating NFT_MULTIPLIER (enableMaintenance, update, disableMaintenance)